 When it comes to finding employment, we stress flexibility and the advantages of having a portable career.
 Perhaps the first Foreign service spouse to understand that was none other than Julia Child whose postings in Marseilles and Paris (1948-52 and 1952-54) provided the basis for her distinguished culinary career.

-1977- before FLO — a rudimentary skills bank was developed by an AID spouse.
+1977- before GCLO — a rudimentary skills bank was developed by an AID spouse.

-In Oct of 1978, 6 months after opening, FLO had it’s first Career Counseling Workshop in cooperation with OBC.
+In Oct of 1978, 6 months after opening, GCLO had it’s first Career Counseling Workshop in cooperation with OBC.

 July 1979–AFM/FSN employment program expanded from 15 posts to all